 Why Equipment and Training Matter

-The right equipment can be life-saving for seniors in the event of an airway obstruction.
+The right equipment can be life-saving for seniors in the event of airway obstruction.
 Emergency portable suction machines allow you to go to the patient, rather than risking transporting a vulnerable senior.
 It’s also important to use the right catheter.
 Catheters that are too large can dislodge dental structures and injure the throat, so preparation demands having a variety of disposables on hand.

 Many EMS teams use airway suction only occasionally, so it’s easy for a portable suction machine to sit in the corner of an ambulance untested and unused.
 This puts elders at risk because a battery or equipment failure can critically undermine suction power.
 To mitigate this risk, your team must test your equipment daily and regularly train and drill suction skills.
 When seconds count, the ability to safely clear the airway—especially in vulnerable populations—is an essential skill.